clementlrd/Ray-Tracer/README.md

 ## Commands

-Compile and launch project :
+Compile and launch project, it renders the project in a ppm file :
 ```bash
 make
 ```